-Figure 2).
+Figure 2, top row).
 These specialized tools are administered at lower frequencies (Table 1).
 Additional specialized instruments may be added according to country needs and demand.
-An example of the sequence in which the survey tools may be administered is presented in

-Figure 2, though this may be altered according to country needs.
 The survey is sampled to be representative of the full agricultural sector, whether in rural or urban areas, covering both household and non-household farms, with the agricultural holding as the unit of analysis.
 Non-household farms receive a slightly altered version of the 50x2030 survey instruments, excluding the household component.
-The Agricultural Survey Program is presented in Figure 2, countries A and C. Note that the implementation sequence may be altered according to country needs.
+An example of the Agricultural Survey Program is presented in Figure 2, though this may be altered according to country needs.